CAMI-challenge/firstchallenge_evaluation/binning/README.md

 #### Precision and recall in genome recovery for taxonomic binners and binners
 [Precision and recall for binners by genome, for all genomes](plots/unsupervised/prec_recall_combined_all_ranks_by_genome_all_ANI_all.pdf)

-Of the binners, recall (ranging from X to Y) varied less across tools than precision (ranging from X to Y).  berserk_hypatia had both the highest recall, around 62% , and precision, around 75%, on average over all genomes for one data set (Q: which one? two crosses, two data sets shown, not three?), closely followed by elevated_franklin and admiring_curie.
+Of the binners, recall (ranging from X to Y) varied less across tools than precision (ranging from X to Y).
+Berserk_hypatia had both the highest recall, around 62% , and precision, around 75%, on average over all genomes for one data set (Q: which one? two crosses, two data sets shown, not three?), followed by elevated_franklin and admiring_curie.

-ACM: need to update these numbers with details from tables, need to know which tool submission is shown here for that.
+ACM: need to update these numbers with details from tables, need to know which tool/parameter setting exactly is shown here for that.

 [Precision and recall for taxonomic binners by genome, for all genomes](plots/supervised/prec_recall_combined_all_ranks_by_genome_all_ANI_all.pdf)

+For the taxonomic binners, recall was generally substantially lower, mostly less than 25%, than for the binners, likely reflecting the fact, that the taxonomy does not resolve below species level at the moment, and thus genome-level resolution is technically impossible for taxa represented multiple strains in the challenge data sets.
+Notably,  though, the precision was as high as the best binning method or substantially higher than for the binning methods, ranging from 65% to 90%.
+The most precise of all methods here was prickly_fermi, with precision reaching values of around 90%, while modest_babbage showed the highest (though still substantially less than what was achieved by binning tools) recall.

 [Precision and recall for binners by genome, strains in groups with more than 95% ANI similarity to other strains](plots/unsupervised/prec_recall_combined_all_ranks_by_genome_all_ANI_common_strain.pdf)
 [Precision/Recall for taxonomic binners by genome, strains in groups with more than 95% ANI similarity to other strains](plots/supervised/prec_recall_combined_all_ranks_by_genome_all_ANI_common_strain.pdf)